treyisrael7/finsight/README.md

 Chat requests are rate-limited to keep the demo cheap to run:
 - 3 requests per minute
 - 10 requests per day

----

-## Notes

-This project is meant for educational/demo purposes and does not replace professional financial advice.